Extending Post-Interpretive Criticism: Additional Diagnostic Indices for Enhanced Phenomenological Fidelity in Art Criticism v.2

 Let RMC denote Residue Mentions with Closure.

-Purpose: Extending proximity to the inexhaustible remainder, high RERR aligns with high Ethical Proximity Score (EPS), promoting ethical non-possession of the artwork’s alterity.
+Purpose: Extending proximity to the inexhaustible remainder, high RERR is expected to align with high Ethical Proximity Score (EPS), promoting ethical non-possession of the artwork’s alterity.
 Absence of residue discourse is not a fault; unrestrained residue claims are.
+When residue is not engaged, RERR is recorded as N/A and excluded from numeric means; the text receives a Residue Not Engaged flag rather than a low-restraint score.

 4. Quasi-Subject Agency Recognition Index (QSARI)